UNMC_Acronym_Vert_sm_4c

 This is an institutionally funded competitive three-year program to support newly appointed junior faculty physician-scientists with resources, training, protected time and mentorship.
 The program is expected to implement growth in the number of funded physician-scientists while increasing scientific productivity and promoting career development.

-Awarded scholars are enrolled in a three-year program.
-Scholars will be provided with a total of $150K per year for three years, including salary for the scholar and funding for research expenses.
+Awarded CHRI-Scholars are enrolled in a three-year program.
+Scholars will be provided with up to 40% of their salary plus benefits per year up to the current NIH cap, plus $50,000/per year in operating expenses.

 Eligibility: The program is designed for newly-appointed assistant professors (within three years of appointment at either UNMC or another university) with either a combined MD/PhD degree or an MD degree, with a record of substantial research experience.
 Applicants in the last year of fellowship who have been offered a UNMC faculty position are eligible.
 Preference is for assistant professors, but an instructor appointment is allowed (within three years of appointment).
 Women and minority candidates are strongly encouraged to apply.